wootfish/eli.sohl.com/drafts/sybil-defense.md

 [^pow-overhead]: This is not an idle concern: TODO rant about bitcoin

-This is just a quick overview geared towards giving you some idea of the main sorts of proposed solutions; for some more thorough surveys, see the footnote.[^surveys]
+The above is just a quick overview geared towards giving you some idea of the main sorts of proposed solutions; for some more thorough surveys, see the footnote.[^surveys]

 [^surveys]: TODO Cite